api-search/rules/README.md

   APIs.json</a>, and explore <a
   href="https://guidance.apievangelist.com/guidance/support/name/"
   target="_blank">support name</a> more via API Evangelist.
-message: API contact has FN.
+message: Contact Has FN
 given: $.apis.*.contact.*
 severity: info
 then:
   field: FN
   function: falsy
 ```
-## API has a contact. (apis-json-apis-contact-info)
+## Has a Contract (apis-json-apis-contact-info)
 The contact object provides the ability to associate a vCard that represents an individual or any organization entity with common contact information like a name, email, or other reference, providing a standardized way of supporting an API.
 You can find details about the <a href="https://apisjson.org/schema/apis-contact/">API contact property for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/support/contact/" target="_blank">support contact</a> more via API Evangelist.

 ```